Is Intervention a Solution?

 Drug Rehab Refusal and Options

 Refusing drug addiction treatment is often seen in the field of drug or alcohol rehabilitation.
 It does not matter if the addicted person is your mother, brother, girlfriend, cousin, close friend, or you.
-There are very specific reasons why a person would refuse to be admitted to a drug rehab center or refuse any other form of help despite the positive arguments to go to rehab.
+There are very specific reasons why a person would refuse to be admitted to a drug rehab centre or refuse any other form of help despite the positive arguments to go to rehab.

 It’s important to remember that unless the substance-dependent person was born from a drugged or alcoholic pregnancy, they were not born with a joint in their mouth or straw in their nose, or needle in their arm, in other words, substance abuse did not exist.
 The person chose to do drugs or alcohol and it became a solution to an otherwise unresolved problem or feeling.
 Drug addiction treatment is directed at helping the drug addict review their life of drug addiction and weigh the pros & cons.
-Somewhere along the way in the drug addiction treatment process, most counselors hope that the patient will “see the light” or “come to realize” or even “just yank their way out of it”.
+Somewhere along the way in the drug addiction treatment process, most counsellors hope that the patient will “see the light” or “come to realize” or even “just yank their way out of it”.

 Drug Treatments and Loss